threatcl/go-otm/README.md

 4. Check the diff
 5. Copy the `otm_schema.json` into `pkg/otm/testdata/`
 6. Make sure that the `make test` tests pass - you _may_ need to update the `pkg/otm/testdata/EXAMPLE.json` file from the `OpenThreatModel` repo

+# Example

+The [main.go](main.go) demonstrates the use of the package, and will print out a JSON string.